A self-confessed ex-hoarding nomadic minimalist. Newly returned to Melbourne and forced to decide what a settled life looks like.

-I am Australian, in my thirties, single and childless.
-I have lived a wonderful life achieving everything I ever set out to do, from living and working in countries on four continents to returning to university and graduating with a degree in my thirties.
+I am Australian, just dipping my toe into my fantastic forties, single and childless.
+I have lived a wonderful life achieving everything I ever set out to do, from living and working in countries on five continents to returning to university and graduating with a degree in my thirties.
 I am proud of everything I’ve done, for the hard work and sacrifices have been just as important to who I am now as the successes.

 When I had to move stuff home to Australia in 2007, that’s when my decluttering journey began.
 I tried to shed what I could, offloading to my co-workers in need and friends for lack of any second hand store or charity bin.
-Efforts continued on arrival in Australia and never stopped.
+Efforts continued on my subsequent holiday in Australia and never stopped.

 In 2012 I think, I joined a Facebook group called Tiny Houses Australia.
 Here I joined like-minded others who were interested in downsizing and living small, in a Tiny House or otherwise.
-Darren Hughes and the people of this group have played an instrumental role in my decluttering and search for a better life, free of attachments to things.
+Through them I discovered the Minimalists and Joshua Becker, and from there I searched out Australian women I could better relate to, and that led me to Brooke McAlary of Slow Your Home, and the Art of Decluttering ladies Amy and Kirsty (see Recommendations for further details).
+Combined, these people have played an instrumental role in my decluttering and search for a better life, free of attachments to things.
 To a simpler life.

 So now here’s my blog.
 Referring to different parts of my journey, this blog is aimed partly to be cathartic for me and partly be relatable for you, the reader.
 This blog acknowledges that it is not an easy journey, and there are many facets to it – particularly for hoarders like myself – from facing sentimentality to the time to deal with it and deciding what to do with it.
 The journey of downsizing is hard for me, as a person with a hoarding nature and as an environmentalist, because I don’t throw things out easily and when I do decide I don’t just throw things in the garbage.